subvurs/quantum-gravity/README.md

 ### Important Clarifications:

-1. **Experimental Scope**: The experimental results (491+ tests) were conducted on quantum computing hardware (IBM Quantum, Rigetti Ankaa-3).
+1. **Experimental Scope**: The experimental results (576+ tests) were conducted on quantum computing hardware across three independent platforms (Rigetti Ankaa-3, IBM Torino, IBM Brisbane).
 The connection between quantum circuit behavior and Planck-scale physics is a **theoretical interpretation** proposed by this framework.

 2. **Reproducibility**: All quantum hardware experiments are independently verifiable. **Task/Job IDs can be requested for result confirmation** via quantum provider APIs.
 Contact information below.